-The chart below shows labor and capital shares of net income over a 92-year period, indicating the labor and capital shares are now very close to their long-run averages.
-The average labor share from 1929 through 2020 was 69.2 percent and the average capital share was 30.8 percent.
-In 2020, the labor share was 68.9 percent, and the capital share was 31.1 percent—well within historical range and far from a supposed decades long decline in labor share.
+The chart below shows labor and capital shares of net income from 1929 through Q2 2023, indicating that labor and capital shares are now remarkably close to their long-run averages.
+The average labor share from 1929 through Q2 2023 was 69.9 percent and the average capital share was 30.1 percent.
+In 2022, the most recent complete year of data, the labor share was 69.0 percent and the capital share was 31.0 percent—well within historical range and far from a supposed decades long decline in labor share.

-GDI also includes a measure of business profits that adds up proprietor’s income (the income of noncorporate businesses such as sole proprietorships and partnerships); corporate profits (including S corporationAn S corporation is a business entity which elects to pass business income and losses through to its shareholders.
+Net capital share includes proprietor’s income (the income of noncorporate businesses such as sole proprietorships and partnerships); corporate profits (including S corporationAn S corporation is a business entity which elects to pass business income and losses through to its shareholders.
 The shareholders are then responsible for paying individual income taxes on this income.
 Unlike subchapter C corporations, an S corporation (S corp) is not subject to the corporate income tax (CIT). s); interest income and miscellaneous business payments; and housing income—together they comprise capital income.
 (It also includes a very small amount for government enterprises.)
-Important to note on the measure of capital income is that proprietor’s income represents both capital and labor income.
-Owners are compensated both for work and investment in their businesses, but the split is hard to determine, so it is all counted as capital income.
+Proprietor’s income represents both capital and labor income as owners are compensated both for work and investment in their businesses.
+Because the split is hard to determine, it is all counted as capital income.

-All of this was explained by BEA economist Benjamin Bridgman in a 2017 paper (updated from 2014).
-He finds that while the U.S. labor share of gross income has been dropping since the 1970s, using “the correct measure” of net income that nets out what doesn’t add to capital (taxes and depreciation) indicates “the overall picture is no longer one of unprecedented, globally declining labor share.”
+It does not include depreciation or taxes on production less subsidies.
+The issue of counting the two categories as income when trying to study welfare or inequality was explained by BEA economist Benjamin Bridgman in a 2017 paper (updated from 2014).
+He finds that while the U.S. labor share of gross income has been dropping since the 1970s, using “the correct measure” of net income that nets out what doesn’t add to capital (production taxes and depreciation) indicates “the overall picture is no longer one of unprecedented, globally declining labor share.”

-In other words, the historic low labor share cited by President Biden is largely attributable to increasing depreciation as well as business taxes.
+In other words, the historic low labor share often cited is largely attributable to increasing depreciation as well as production taxes.